siddhesh17b/BunkMeter/README.md

 ```
 - Day: MONDAY to SATURDAY (uppercase)
 - Time: Any format you want (08:00-09:00, 2:30-3:30 PM, whatever)
 - Subject: Any name.
-For different labs per batch use `Subject1 (B1&B3) / Subject2 (B2&B4)`
+For batch-specific classes use `Subject1 (Group A) / Subject2 (Group B)` or `Lab (B1&B3) / Lab (B2&B4)`
+- Batch names in parentheses are **auto-detected** - use any naming you want!

 **Option B: Use Default Timetable**
+1. App auto-detects batches from timetable (defaults to B1/B3 or B2/B4)
-1. Select your batch (B1/B3 or B2/B4)
+2. Select your batch from detected options
-2. App loads default timetable automatically
+3. App loads timetable automatically
-3. You can export → edit → import later
+4. You can export → edit → import later

 ### Step 2: Set Semester Dates
 1. Setup Tab → Pick semester start date